dunnlab/animal_tree_root/manuscript/manuscript.md

 table summarizing all samples and their new or lengthened names, see Table XX(reconciliation/taxonomy\_info/taxon\_table.tsv).

-#### All by all sequence comparison
+#### Sequence Comparisons

+Using the partition files for each matrix, we isolated each sequence for each taxon from each partition.
+Because many of the matrices had been processed by the original authors to remove columns that are poorly sampled or highly variable, these matrix-derived sequences can have deletions relative to the actual gene sequences.

-We used DIAMOND \[7\] to compare each sequence to all others using default `diamond blastp` parameters.
-We constructed a network with Python and NetworkX \[8\] v2.2 from these results (filters: pident \> 95.0, eValue \< 1e-25, no self-\>self) where each node is a sequence and each edge is a result.
-We extracted each component of connected nodes such that that that every component has no edges to any other nodes.
+We used DIAMOND \[7\] to compare each sequence to all others using default diamond blastp parameters.
+We further filtered DIAMOND results such that we retained hits for 90% of partitions (pident \> 78.0, eValue
+\< 1e-15, no self-\>self).
+We ran BUSCO with default parameters for all sequences against the provided metazoa gene set.
+We also ran a BLAST+ blastp search against the SwissProt \[cite\] database, filtering such that we retain at least one hit for ~97% of partitions (pident \> 50.0, eValue \< 1e-15).

+#### Partition Network

+We used the sequence similarity comparisons described above to compare partitions.

+We constructed a network with Python and NetworkX \[8\] v2.2 where each node is a partition and each edge represents a DIAMOND sequence-to-sequence match between sequences in the partitions.
+We extracted each connected component from this network.
+We further split these components if the the most connected node (i.e. most edges) had two times more the standard deviation from the mean number of edges in the component it is a member of and if removing that node splits the component into two or more components.
+We then decorated every node in the partition network with the most often found SwissProt BLAST+ result and BUSCO results to see which components contain which classes and families of genes.
+See Table XX \[partition\_network\_summary table\] for a summary tally of each part of the comparison.

 ### Phylogenetic analyses